The Great Dalmuti

 The Great Dalmuti is a shedding-type card game published by Wizards of the Coast in February 1995.

 Description

-The Great Dalmuti, a card game for 4–8 players, is a commercial variant of the public domain game President and the Japanese game Daifugō.
+The Great Dalmuti, a card game for 4–8 players, is a commercial variant of the card game of President and the Japanese game Daifugō.
 The object of the game is to become the Greater Dalmuti and remain in that office for as long as possible by being the first person to get rid of all the cards in their hand.

 Components

 The game is sold in a box containing two 40-card decks consisting of twelve 12s, eleven 11s, ten 10s, nine 9s, eight 8s, seven 7s, six 6s, five 5s, four 4s, three 3s, two 2s, one 1, and two Jesters.
 (One Jester played by itself counts as a 13.
 If played in conjunction with another card, the Jester takes on the value of the other card as a wild card.)